Sponsored links:

 Louis de Funès - Le Gendarme de Saint-Tropez

-We can start from visiting the old gendarmery station (A; GPS: 43.269589, 6.635616), which was used in the movies of the adventures of Sergeant Ludovic Cruchot.
+For fans of French cinema, a visit to the old gendarmery station (A; GPS: 43.269589, 6.635616) is an absolute must.
+This iconic building was used as a backdrop in the hilarious movies chronicling the adventures of Sergeant Ludovic Cruchot, played by Louis de Funès.
 It was a backdrop to the first movies of the series "The Troops of Saint-Tropez".
 There are always some tourists who want to take pictures with the building in the background.
-Good news: at the end of June 2016 in this building was open the Museum of Police and Cinema of Saint Tropez.

 The port of Saint-Tropez

-In the port you can enjoy the view of modern yachts.
-You can see many of them at the end of September, during the Les Voiles de Saint Tropez regatta, which attract many units from different countries.
 Nice view of the port is available from the pier (B; GPS: 43.273460, 6.637394).
 At the entrance to it you can find a monument dedicated to American, French, British and Canadan soldiers, who took part in Operation Dragoon, which began on 15 August 1944.
 Also don't forget to visit the port area on the opposite side of the marina with the characteristic captain's building.

 The Old Town of Saint-Tropez

 The old town, as usual in the towns of Provence, is a tangle of narrow streets, which however, thanks to accompanying rich vegetation, look very interesting.
-Walking them, you can get near the church of Notre-Dame de l'Assomption (D; GPS: 43.272878, 6.640168) with the walls in bright ocher, built in the sixteenth century.
+Known as "La Ponche," this historic district offers a beautiful contrast to the glitzy port, inviting visitors to get lost in its charming alleys.

 The Citadel

-There is an interesting citadel (E; GPS: 43.272401, 6.644282) in the highest point of the town, open to the public.
-Saint-Tropez Citadel was built on a hill near the port town in the years 1589-1607, in order to defend the coast against enemy invasions.
 At the end of the sixteenth century, Saint-Tropez was still suffering from the incursions of privateers and pirates, and the citadel was often the target of attacks.
 The Citadel is now the most beautiful sights in the town and is one of the flagships of Saint Tropez.
 The entrance fee is only 3€ (in 2015) and includes the Maritime Museum located inside the citadel.

 The citadel is surrounded by double walls: after purchasing of tickets you move through first walls, and inside you will see - except the citadel itself - other buildings, a large well and some cannons.
 Then you reach main building of citadel surrounded by walls and moat with drawbridge.
 In the citadel, as it was in the case of Fort Carré in Antibes, there are two levels - the ground level and the level of the roof, which can be accessed by an internal staircase.
 From the roof you have beautiful views of the town and the bay.